Scattering Massive String Resonances through Field-Theory Methods

 In this letter, we present the first all-multiplicity instance of double-copy structures and cohomology decompositions of string amplitudes with \textit{massive} external states.
 More specifically, we describe a simple QFT setup that computes the necessary building blocks for open and closed superstring amplitudes with $n{-}1$ massless and a single massive level-1 state.
 These are derived from Feynman diagrams of 10D super-Yang-Mills (SYM) theory deformed by a cubic operator involving two gauge multiplets and one spin-2 multiplet analogous to the first massive level of the open superstring.

-Our QFT construction stems from the heterotic version of the {\it chiral} or {\it twisted string theories}~\cite{Hohm:2013jaa,Huang:2016bdd} (several names exist in the literature, here we use the latter one).
+Our QFT construction stems from the heterotic version of the {\it chiral} or {\it twisted string theories}~\cite{Hohm:2013jaa,Huang:2016bdd}.
 They differ from conventional strings by a relative sign flip of the inverse string tension $\alpha'$ between the holomorphic and anti-holomorphic sectors.
-This causes twisted strings to have a finite physical spectrum, since the level-matching condition is flipped.
-Accordingly, the moduli-space integrals for the twisted string amplitudes encode the exchange of a {\it finite} set of internal states.
+The level-matching condition is then flipped, leading to a finite physical spectrum.
+Accordingly, the moduli-space integrals in their amplitudes encode the exchange of a {\it finite} set of internal states.
 The chiral correlators and their cohomology decompositions, however, can be freely translated between twisted and conventional strings \cite{Huang:2016bdd,Jusinskas:2019dpc}.